-RayPlan 11B uses the IEC 61217 3 standard for display of coordinates, movements and scales during treatment planning, with a few exceptions.
-The gantry, collimator and couch angles, as well as the field coordinate system may be user configured, per C-arm LINAC, to be non-IEC.
-Also, the CyberKnife treatment machine is partly described with a non-IEC coordinate system.
-For more details on the user-defined exceptions, as well as the CyberKnife exception, see section 5.3 The treatment machine coordinate system on page 66.
+RayPlan 11A uses the IEC 61217 standard for display of coordinates, movements and scales during treatment planning, with a few exceptions that are user-defined.
+The gantry, collimator and couch angles, as well as the field coordinate system may be configured, per C-arm LINAC, to be non-IEC see section 5.3 The treatment machine coordinate system on page 64.

-Patient positions Head First Supine (HFS), Head First Prone (HFP), Feet First Supine (FFS), Feet First Prone (FFP), Head First Decubitus Left (HFDL), Head First Decubitus Right (HFDR), Feet First Decubitus Left (FFDL), and Feet First Decubitus Right (FFDR) are supported by RayPlan 11B.
+Patient positions Head First Supine (HFS), Head First Prone (HFP), Feet First Supine (FFS), Feet First Prone (FFP), Head First Decubitus Left (HFDL), Head First Decubitus Right (HFDR), Feet First Decubitus Left (FFDL), and Feet First Decubitus Right (FFDR) are supported by RayPlan 11A.
 Not all patient positions are, however, supported for all different treatment techniques.

-5.1 The patient coordinate system р.
-64 5.2 Patient coordinate system in the DICOM export p.
-65 5.3 The treatment machine coordinate system p.
-66 5.4 The jaw and MLC labeling standard p.
-81
+5.1 The patient coordinate system p.
+62 5.2 Patient coordinate system in the DICOM export p.
+63 5.3 The treatment machine coordinate system p.
+64 5.4 The jaw and MLC labeling standard p.
+79

-3 IEC 61217:2011 Radiotherapy equipment - Coordinates, movements and scales.
+IEC 61217:2011 Radiotherapy equipment - Coordinates, movements and scales.